srelkins/SI-206-Final-Project/README.md

 I use Plotly to create four graphs with data from the database.
 Finally, I create my interactive command line to prompt the user for input.

+Important processing functions include get_tmdb_data, which I user to obtain data from the TMDB API, scrape_halloween_costumes, which I use to obtain data from the web page, init_db, which I user to define the database and tables, then three separate functions write the web data to each of my three database tables, then four functions are used to make the Plotly graph for my interactive command line, and these graphs are called depending on the user's input in the interactive command line.

 A HalloweenCostumes class is written for the scraped data (from the Halloween Costumes website).

-To create my cache file for the API data and scraped data, I wrote all of the data to a dictionary for each data source and that dictionary contains all of the data in the cache file.
+To create my cache file for the API data and scraped data, I wrote a cache function to input the data into a cache file, and each file contains a dictionary with the data from the API and the scraped web page, respectively.

+A dictionary is used to map the foreign key onto the Costumes table in my database.

+To choose presentation options, enter "help" in the command line to see a list of graph options and what to input to see those graphs and other visualizations.